GregoryAlbouy/goshrink/README.md

-# Shrinker <!-- omit in toc -->
+# Goshrink <!-- omit in toc -->

-Shrinker is an application that uses a message broker to offload image processing tasks from a web API to a dedicated worker.
+Goshrink is an application that uses a message broker to offload image processing tasks from a web API to a dedicated worker.

 Authenticated users can make request to the API server to upload image file as their avatar.
 The images are resized to a smaller scale and saved to a file storage to be viewable by anyone.